Rek Bell

 Vancouver Island

 2024.01.24.
 Beacon Hill Park is home to many varieties of ducks, they stay all year long and all have their quirks.
-Mallards dunk their heads in the water to search for food while their butts and legs stay afloat, the pond is often covered in a series of duck butts.
+Mallards dunk their heads in the water to search for food while their butts and legs stay afloat, the pond is often covered in feathery duck butts.
 Wigeons, with their steep foreheads and stout bodies, always hang out with the mallards, but are visually very distinguishable, the males make a high-pitch whistle which makes them stand out even more.
 Gadwalls are another common sight in the park, they are subtly colored and resemble female mallards.
 All of these ducks hang around the many small ponds scattered in the park, hopping in and out all day.

 When the temperature dips way below freezing the ponds freeze but the ducks don't seem to mind, they walk and sleep on the ice.
 In such weather the ice, thin enough to support a duck but not much else, becomes a safe haven for them, they are free from being chased by small children or larger animals.